Italian ironclad Re di Portogallo: Design

 Re di Portogallo was 99.61 m long overall; she had a beam of 16.76 m and an average draft of 7.18 m.
 She displaced 5610 LT normally and up to 6082 LT at full load.
-Her hull was built from green wood.
+Her hull was built from unseasoned green wood.
+Because her hull was of wooden construction, it could not be divided into watertight compartments.
 She had a crew of 552.

 The ship's propulsion system consisted of one single-expansion marine steam engine that drove a single screw propeller.
 Steam was supplied by four coal-fired, rectangular fire-tube boilers, which were vented through a single funnel located amidships.
 Her engine produced a top speed of 10.6 to 10.8 kn from 1812 to 1845 ihp.
 She could steam for about 1800 nmi at a speed of 10.5 kn.
 For long-distance travel, Re di Portogallo was fitted with three masts and was barque-rigged.

 Re di Portogallo was a broadside ironclad, and she was armed with a main battery of six 72-pounder 8 in guns and thirty-two 164 mm rifled muzzle-loading guns.
 The ship was equipped with a spur-shaped ram at the bow.
 The ship's hull was sheathed with wrought iron armor that was 4.75 in thick.
 Her rudder and propellers, however, were not protected by her armor.